rstudio/keras3/man-src/layer_text_vectorization/3-rendered.md

     have its time dimension padded or truncated to exactly `output_sequence_length` values, resulting in a tensor of shape `(batch_size, output_sequence_length)` regardless of how many tokens resulted from the splitting step.
-Defaults to `None`.
+Defaults to `NULL`.
 @param pad_to_max_tokens Only valid in  `"multi_hot"`, `"count"`,
     and `"tf_idf"` modes.
-If `True`, the output will have its feature axis padded to `max_tokens` even if the number of unique tokens in the vocabulary is less than `max_tokens`, resulting in a tensor of shape `(batch_size, max_tokens)` regardless of vocabulary size.
-Defaults to `False`.
+If `TRUE`, the output will have its feature axis padded to `max_tokens` even if the number of unique tokens in the vocabulary is less than `max_tokens`, resulting in a tensor of shape `(batch_size, max_tokens)` regardless of vocabulary size.
+Defaults to `FALSE`.
 @param vocabulary Optional.
 Either an array of strings or a string path to a
     text file.
-If passing an array, can pass a tuple, list, 1D NumPy array, or 1D tensor containing the string vocabulary terms.
+If passing an array, can pass a list, list, 1D NumPy array, or 1D tensor containing the string vocabulary terms.
     If passing a file path, the file should contain one line per term in the vocabulary.
 If this argument is set, there is no need to `adapt()` the layer.
 @param idf_weights Only valid when `output_mode` is `"tf_idf"`.
-A tuple, list,
+A list, list,
     1D NumPy array, or 1D tensor of the same length as the vocabulary, containing the floating point inverse document frequency weights, which will be multiplied by per sample term counts for